clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

     app: nginx-tailscale
 ```

-The basic premis of the Tailscale Kubernetes Operator is you install the operator in the cluster and then annotate the service with `loadBalancerClass: tailscale` and magic suposedly happens.
+The basic premise is that, having installed the operator into the cluster, a Kubernetes service object annotated with `loadBalancerClass: tailscale` will be detected by the operator and automatically exposed on your tailnet.
+Only in my case, it didn't.

 ## Problem

-Only it didn't.
-Long story short, the operator didnt work out of the box for me.
-My testing initially took place on a k3s test cluster running ARM64 Ububtu 22.04.
-The details of my findings in the above testing is summarized in this issue:
+Long story short, the operator didn't work for me out of the box with my setup.
+Testing initially took place on a k3s test cluster running ARM64 Ubuntu 22.04 and I documented my findings in this issue:
 [https://github.com/tailscale/tailscale/issues/8733](https://github.com/tailscale/tailscale/issues/8733).
-The punchline is that although the Tailscale operator installs fine was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnet.
+The punchline is that although the Tailscale operator installed fine and was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnet.

-Since the Tailscale operator path was blocked, I decided to try some of the other Kubernetes solutions that Tailscale offers as described here: [https://tailscale.com/kb/1185/kubernetes](https://tailscale.com/kb/1185/kubernetes).
-Whilst not as elegent as the operator, both the Proxy and Sidecar approaches can achieve a similar result to the Operator albeit with increasingly more manual steps.
-Result of that testing was:
+Since the Tailscale operator path forward was blocked, I decided to try some of the [https://tailscale.com/kb/1185/kubernetes](other Kubernetes solutions that Tailscale offers).
+Whilst not as elegant as the operator, both the Proxy and Sidecar approaches can achieve a similar result albeit with increasingly more manual steps.
+The result of that testing was:

 1. Tailscale Proxy for Kubernetes doesn't work
-2. Tailscale Sidecar for Kubernetes works
+2. Tailscale Sidecar for Kubernetes did work

-So of all Tailscale Kubernetes options, only the Sidecar works for my particular configuration.
+In summary, of all Tailscale Kubernetes options, only the Sidecar worked for my particular configuration.
 Whilst providing helpful information about the state of the solution space, the Sidecar approach wasn't going to be a viable solution for my needs so I decided to double click on the two broken cases and try and figure out what was going wrong.

 ## Digging in
-Doing some splunking around in various issues and code, I was able to identify the following relavent issues in the tailscale github repo:
+Doing some spelunking around in various issues and code, I was able to identify the following relevant issues in the tailscale github repo:

 - [https://github.com/tailscale/tailscale/issues/8111](https://github.com/tailscale/tailscale/issues/8111)
 - [https://github.com/tailscale/tailscale/issues/8244](https://github.com/tailscale/tailscale/issues/8244)